 While the present work emphasizes fast and accurate forward modeling, the inference layer is a natural next step.
-Our GPU optimization extends beyond waveform synthesis to the \emph{entire} likelihood evaluation: phase-- and energy--resolved model counts, background treatment, and Poisson log-likelihood accumulation run on device and parallelize naturally across energies, phase bins on different parameters.
-We support two complementary paths for sampling: (i) a thin Python/C++ interface that interoperates with established CPU-side samplers, e.g., \textsc{MultiNest} \citep{multinest}, \textsc{UltraNest} \citep{UltraNest}, and \textsc{Dynesty} \citep{Dynesty},while keeping the likelihood kernel resident on the GPU to minimize host--device overhead; and (ii) a fully GPU-resident parallel-tempered MCMC (PT-MCMC) (and, resources permitting, a GPU-friendly nested-sampling engine) to handle multi-modal posteriors and strong parameter correlations.
-Both modes can scale to multiple GPUs by sharding chains or live points across devices and batching likelihood calls within each device.
-Using this architecture together with physics-motivated temperature maps, we will re-analyze NICER sources, systematically varying samplers and settings to assess robustness and to deliver stable, reproducible constraints on neutron-star masses and radii.
+Our GPU optimization extends beyond waveform synthesis to the {entire} likelihood evaluation: phase- and energy-resolved model counts, background treatment, and Poisson log-likelihood accumulation run on GPU and parallelize naturally across energies, phase bins on different parameters.
+We support two complementary paths for sampling: (i) a thin Python/C++ interface that interoperates with established CPU-side samplers; for instance, \textsc{MultiNest} \citep{multinest}, \textsc{UltraNest} \citep{UltraNest}, and \textsc{Dynesty} \citep{Dynesty}.
+We also kept the likelihood kernel resident on the GPU to minimize host--device overhead; and (ii) a fully GPU-resident parallel-tempered MCMC (PT-MCMC); and, resources permitting, a GPU-friendly nested-sampling engine) to handle multimodal posteriors and strong parameter correlations.
+Both modes can scale to multiple GPUs by sharding chains or live points across GPUs and batching likelihood calls within each device.
+Using this architecture together with physics-motivated temperature maps, we will reanalyze NICER sources, systematically varying samplers and settings to assess robustness and to deliver stable, reproducible constraints on neutron-star masses and radii.

 Before proceeding to inference, we note an additional physical effect: multiple imaging due to strong-field gravitational light bending.
 For sufficiently compact stars, approximately when $GM/(Rc^{2}) \gtrsim 0.28$, photon trajectories from a given surface element can reach the observer along multiple paths, yielding secondary images.
-Our current framework does not yet model these higher-order images; implementing this capability for production-grade inference is deferred to future work.
+Our current framework is not yet eqiupped to model these higher-order images and, thus, implementing this capability for production-grade inference is deferred to future work.
 For context, current NICER constraints for PSR~J0740+6620 imply a central-value compactness likely below this threshold, although portions of the allowed parameter space may reach it; in those more compact configurations, this multiple-imaging effect could become relevant.